crhunt/ormjs/README.md

 > Object Role Modeling (ORM) is a powerful method for designing and querying database models at the conceptual level, where the application is described in terms easily understood by non-technical users.
 In practice, ORM data models often capture more business rules, and are easier to validate and evolve than data models in other approaches.

+_Note: Not to be confused with Object Relational Mapping._
 ## Rel plus ORM

 [Rel](https://docs.relational.ai/getting-started/rel/overview/) is an expressive, declarative, and relational language designed for modeling domain knowledge.
-The language is designed to work with the RelationalAI Knowledge Graph Management System.
+Rel is used by the RelationalAI Knowledge Graph Management System to create data models.

-ORMJS generates Rel code on-the-fly from the ORM model.
+ORMJS generates Rel integrity constraints on-the-fly from the ORM model.

 ## How to interact with ORMJS